 Benedictine College annually awards more than $3.8 million in institutional student aid.
 Many students receive awards in areas such as academics, athletics, and extracurricular activities.
 The awards are renewable for four years, five years for students pursuing a degree in an approved five-year program (e.g., Engineering).

 Awards are made to students who have demonstrated outstanding academic performance.
-The award of $22,550 is a renewable four-year scholarship based on college involvement and academic performance.
+This full tuition award is a renewable four-year scholarship based on college involvement and academic performance.
 A student must have a minimum 27 ACT/1210 SAT, and a non-weighted 3.5 GPA to be eligible.
 A maximum of (10) ten scholarships will be awarded annually, based on a competitive Honors Committee selection process.

 Awards are made to students who have demonstrated outstanding academic performance.
-The award of $16,912 is a renewable four-year scholarship based on college involvement and academic performance.
+This 3/4 tuition award is a renewable four-year scholarship based on college involvement and academic performance.
 A student must have a minimum 27 ACT/1210 SAT, and a non-weighted 3.5 GPA to be eligible.
 A maximum of (5) five scholarships will be awarded annually, based on a competitive Honors Committee selection process.

 Gregorian Fellows Leadership Program